sarveshhiwase/quizokets/README.md

-# Chat-Socket-io
+# Online Quiz Game With Friends

-Room Chat Application with Socket.io, Nodejs and ExpressJS
+Room Chat Application + Quiz Game with Socket.io, Nodejs and ExpressJS

-Changes To Be Made
--time span = done
--max question = done
--topic =done
--player limit - 7 = done
--avatar = done
+Clone Like <a href="https://skribble.io">Skribble.io</a>